 An official program of a health-related field of study, typically at the college level, to provide specific clinical experiences for students.
 College students only.
 Must be at least 18 years of age.
-Educational Affiliation Agreement between the school that the student is attending and Hocking Valley Community Hospital to provide student experiences.Direct patient contact.
+Educational Affiliation Agreement between the school that the student is attending or the student individually and Hocking Valley Community Hospital to provide the student experience.
+Direct patient contact.
 Access to the Hospital's Electronic Health Record, when requested.

-• Please email or send completed student application and documentation directly to: Hocki Hocking Valley Community Hospital: Attent ion: Kandy Fizer 601 State Route 664 North Logan, Ohio 43138 Email: kfizer@hvch.org
+Please email or send completed student application and documentation directly to: ר Hocking Valley Community Hospital: I Attention: Kandy Fizer 601 State Route 664 North Logan, Ohio 43138 Email: kfizer@hvch.org